Quaggles/SwarmUI-FaceTools/README.md

 ### The ReActor parameter group appears when SwarmUI is started and then disappears when the backend loads

-This occurs when ReActor fails to import in the ComfyUI backend, go to Server->Logs and set the view to `Debug` to see the error and see if any of the troubleshooting entries here help
+This occurs when ReActor fails to import in the ComfyUI backend, go to Server->Logs and set the view to `Debug` to see the error, if you can't solve it yourself check the [SwarmUI Discord](https://discord.gg/swarmui-1243166023859961988) (Look in the `Extensions->FaceTools` thread) or the [ReActor Github](https://github.com/Gourieff/ComfyUI-ReActor).

 ### ModuleNotFoundError: No module named 'insightface'